-Gifts in Wills are a lasting way to support our work and can ensure we are ready to help families who need us, whenever and wherever disaster strikes.
+Gifts in wills are a lasting way to support our work and can ensure we are ready to help communities who need us, whenever and wherever a disaster or humanitarian crisis occurs.

-This includes pre-positioning aid in strategic locations across the world, training ShelterBox Response Team volunteers and preparing enough stock for catastrophes, whatever the scale.
+This includes prepositioning aid in strategic locations across the world, training response team volunteers and preparing enough stock for catastrophes, whatever the scale.

-Every gift that ShelterBox receives, large or small, will help us provide shelter, warmth and dignity to families for years to come.
+Every gift that ShelterBox receives, large or small, will help us bring emergency shelter and other vital aid to families for years to come.